rubocop/vscode-rubocop/README.md

 This will override whatever search strategy is set in `rubocop.mode` (except for `disable`, in which case the extension will remain disabled).

+**Note:** Command-line arguments included in the executable path may be ignored when RuboCop is run via Bundler in projects with a Gemfile.
+For reliable argument passing, use the `rubocop.commandArgs` setting instead.

 Or, in `settings.json`:

 ```json